chrisamiller/readDepth/README.md

 In contrast to other published methods, readDepth does not require the sequencing of a reference sample, and uses a robust statistical model that accounts for overdispersed data.
 It includes a method for effectively increasing the resolution obtained from low-coverage experiments by utilizing breakpoint information from paired end sequencing to do positional refinement.
 It can also be used to infer copy number using reads obtained from bisulfite sequencing experiments.

+For a full description of the method and applications, see:
+Miller, CA, et al. [ReadDepth: A Parallel R Package for Detecting Copy Number Alterations from Short Sequencing Reads](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0016327).
+PLoS One. doi:10.1371/journal.pone.001632

 #### :exclamation: Notice
 ReadDepth continues to have niche uses, especially on model organisms, but has largely been made obsolete on human data.
 For unmatched human samples, I now recommend using another method, such as CNVator.
 For calling somatic CN events from matched tumor/normal pairs, I recommend [copyCat](http://github.com/chrisamiller/copyCat).